3dPrintingPricecheck.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Sharebot SnowWhite 3D Printer

 This printer is ideal for small or medium-sized businesses requiring an SLS 3D printer with industrial applications.
 The Sharebot SnowWhite is a plug-and-play device, making it easy to install the printer.
 It only takes 10 minutes to start printing (including loading the material to creating the first layer).
 The unit has preset profiles for usual powders and does not require constant calibration for effortless printing.
 Its build space is 100 x 100 x100 mm, and the print speed is 3500 mm/sec.
-The printer costs nearly $38,500.
-Therefore, it is quite expensive for home use.
+You’ll find that this option is quite expensive for home use.